That-Cool-Coder/mesothelae/README.md

 In an effort to develop this project in a timely and organised manner, I've decided to create a development plan and timeline.
 These dates aren't fixed and can be moved back of forward if required.
 - 28 June - 4 July: Decide upon overall architecture.
 This includes deciding whether Flask will serve HTML or only act as a server, how/where to organise the data, how to organise the code, protocols of communication between server and client and what features will be present in initial deployment.
 - 5 July - 12 July: Organise the branches on GitHub and put folders etc in each.
 Set up testing environment, including WSGI stuff.
 Start writing documentation on how to set up project on a server.
 Create a small test server program and use it to test creating and using websockets.
-Create backend helper functions data loading/retrieval, for finding users, etc.
+Possibly create backend helper functions data loading/retrieval, for finding users, etc.
-- 13 July - 20 July: Build API functions for initial release (see [Api endpoints](4api-endpoints))
+- 13 July - 20 July: Build API functions for initial release (see [Api endpoints](#api-endpoints))
 -

 During this period, the documentation will also be continuously updated to reflect the latest changes and to change from 'will' to 'is'.